LIFE STORY

 Even the US, which would have liked to include the Sentaku islands when returning the Okinawan islands to Japan in 1971, felt it could go no further than say it saw Japan as having only ‘administrative rights.’

-It refused to recognise Japan’s sovereignty.
+It (the US) refused to recognise Japan’s sovereignty.

 And yet it is on this basis of this weak reed that Japan claims full ownership of the islands (and the enormous maritime EEZ with oil drilling rights attached), while Beijing is condemned as expansionist for supporting Taiwan’s claim to the 7 sq.km Senkakus.